 So you did the arrangements for the Boss Brass?

 Oh no not generally!
 My arrangements were too far out for the band.
 The Boss Brass of that time, I haven’t heard it for quite a while, was the archetype of the well-oiled machine.
-That chart wasn’t’ particularly adventurous but generally my ‘for fun’ writing style was too different from Rob’s.
-Hey, it was his band and his writing was and still is wonderful With this arrangement of Daahoud Sam Noto once quipped – “let’s do Bruce’s chart in the first set so we can drink!”
+That chart wasn’t particularly adventurous but generally my ‘for fun’ writing style was too different from Rob’s so we didn’t play it very often.
+Hey, I can’t complain, it was his band and his writing was and still is wonderful.
+With that arrangement of Daahoud Sam Noto once quipped – “let’s do Bruce’s chart in the first set so we can drink!”
 If we did it in the later set nobody could drink because it was so hard.
+I recall that the only time we ever had a sectional rehearsal (5 trumpets plus Rob) was for that chart of mine.
+The band never really rehearsed but we’d have a run-down of charts before the gig to check for copying errors.
+In those days we played together often in studio sessions and in TV series.
+Sadly, those days are gone.

 How do you see the concept of formalized jazz education?